 The full version of this license appears in the appendix of this book, or you may view it online here:

 Liferay Portal is the leading open source portal in the marketplace today.
-This is seen through having received awards from multiple leading industry publications, as well as its impressive download rate (over 40,000 downloads a month and over a million downloads total).
+It has received awards from multiple leading industry publications, and has animpressive download rate (over 60,000 downloads a month and over a million downloads total).
 Why is it so popular?
 Because Liferay Portal has out of the box all of the features you need to run a successful web site, whether that site is a public Internet site, a corporate Intranet, or anything in between.

 This book was written with the server administrator in mind.
 It is a guide for anyone who wants to get a Liferay Portal server up and running, and will guide you step-by-step through the installation and configuration process.
 Use this book as a handbook to getting your Liferay Portal installation running smoothly, and then keep it by your side as you configure and maintain your Liferay-powered web site.

 The information contained herein has been organized in a way that hopefully makes it easy to locate information.
 We start at the beginning: downloading and configuring the Liferay bundles.
 From there, we work all the way through the multiple ways of installing Liferay manually on an application server, to portal administration.
 You'll see how to use Liferay's collaboration suite of portlets to enable your users to work together more efficiently and more easily.
 From there we go into advanced administration topics and enterprise configuration, including clustering and integrating Liferay with other services.
 We round things out by showing you how to optimize Liferay's performance, how to manage a Liferay installation, how to back it up, and how to upgrade Liferay if you are moving from a previous version.

-Additionally, a new chapter on Portal Administration (Chapter 3) has been overhauled so that it covers Liferay administration using the new Control Panel.
+The chapter on Portal Administration (Chapter 3) has been overhauled so that it covers Liferay administration using the new Control Panel.
 This chapter also goes over portal design, listing the things you might want to consider as you build your web site on Liferay Portal.
-It also covers Liferay's administrative portlets, leading the reader through Liferay's configuration using the Enterprise Admin and Admin portlets.

 Sections are broken up into multiple levels of headings, and these are designed to make it easy to find information.